DR. JACQUELINE BENNETT, Associate Professor

 She is co-principal investigator of a National Science Foundation-funded project entitled PREDICT, for "Predicting Results and Evaluating Data using Insights from Computational Techniques," which is designed to support the introduction of computational chemistry to the College's chemistry curriculum through a graduated approach.
 Dr. Gallagher is also the Assistant Director of the Science Discovery Center, a small interactive science center on the SUNY Oneonta campus.

-DR. ALLAN GREEN, Assistant Professor
+DR. ALLAN GREEN, Associate Professor

 Teaching specialization: Biochemistry